 What causes warts?

-The human papillomavirus (HPV) causes warts.
+A human papillomavirus (HPV) infection causes warts.
 “People are sometimes surprised to find out that HPV is what causes warts,” Dr. Tompkins said.
-“You may think of HPV in terms of genital warts or abnormal pap smears.
+“You may think of HPV in terms of genital warts, abnormal pap smears or cervical cancer.
 But there are lots of different strains of HPV that can cause different health conditions.”

 You won’t notice a wart right away.
 It can take two to six months after you’re exposed to the virus before a wart appears.